cb-linux/breath/README.md

 # Depthboot: your **Chromebook**, your way

-Choose between a variety of common Linux distributions and desktop environments to create a bootable image for any 64-bit Chromebook.
+Choose between a variety of common Linux distributions and desktop environments to create a bootable image for any [supported](https://eupnea-linux.github.io/docs/project/supported-devices) 64-bit Chromebook, without modifying firmware.
 <h1><a href="https://eupnea-linux.github.io/docs/depthboot/requirements">Get started here</a></h1>
-Due to licensing restraints, Depthboot cannot be distributed as an iso.
+[Due to licensing restraints, Depthboot cannot be distributed as an iso](https://eupnea-linux.github.io/faq#why-is-sharing-depthboot-images-illegal).
 Instead, it has to be built locally.

 You can alternatively use [EupneaOS](https://github.com/eupnea-linux/eupnea-os) which offers pre-built ISOs.